Defining a server¶

 Use the fields on the General tab to describe the general properties of the server:

 - Use the Name field to specify a user-friendly name for the server.
 The name specified will identify the server in the PEM client tree control.

-- You can use server groups to organize your servers in the PEM client tree control.
+- You can use groups to organize your servers and agents in the PEM client tree control.
 Using groups can help you manage large numbers of servers more easily.
-For example, you may want to have a production group, a test group, or LAN specific groups..
-Use the Server group drop-down listbox to select the server group in which the new server will be displayed.
+For example, you may want to have a production group, a test group, or LAN specific groups.
+Use the Group drop-down listbox to select the group in which the new server will be displayed.

 - Check the box next to Connect now? to instruct PEM to attempt a connection to the database server when you click the Save button on the Create - Server dialog.
 Leave the Connect now? checkbox unchecked if you do not want to establish a connection to the server immediately.
 If you do not select the Connect now? option, the connection parameters are not validated until you attempt a connection.

 - Provide notes about the server in the Comments field.